Hair Restoration Techniques

 a) Hair plug transplantation

-The use of hair plugs was the first surgical method that gained widespread use in hair restoration.
-It was first introduced on the 1950s based on the donor dominance theory of Dr. Norman Orentreich.
-Afterward, hair plug transplantation was used for decades even though the results were less than satisfactory.
-There were a number of methods that were utilized in the transplantation of hair plugs:
+The use of hair plugs was the first surgical method in hair restoration that gained widespread popularity.
+It was first introduced on the 1950’s based on the donor dominance theory of Dr. Norman Orentreich.
+The results of hair plug transplantation were not satisfactory, yet they were still used for decades.
+There are a few different ways to transplant hair plugs.

-- Punch graft method – this method used a 3-4 mm punch tool to remove a cylindrical graft of hair-bearing skin from the donor area.
-This graft which contained approximately 20 hairs was then transplanted by placing the grafts in holes made in the recipient area.
-This procedure left large circular holes all over the donor area which were then sewed shut or allowed to heal naturally.
-This practice was largely abandoned owing to the fact that it left extensive scarring the donor area and the transplanted hair looked unnatural.
+- Punch graft method – A 3-4 mm punch tool to removes a cylindrical graft of hair-bearing skin from the donor area.
+Each graft contains approximately 20 hairs.
+The graft was then transplanted into holes made in the recipient area, and the holes were sutured or allowed to heal naturally.
+This practice left a lot of scarring and looked widely unnatural, and because of this reason it was largely abandoned.

-- Mini/micro grafts – In the 1980s, the punch graft method was largely discarded and replaced by mini or micro-grafts.
-These were tiny strips of hair harvested from the donor site then transplanted by placing them in a very small slit made in the balding area.
+- Mini/micro grafts – In the 1980’s, the punch graft method superseded by mini or micro-graft technology.
+This procedure consisted of tiny strips of hair harvested from the donor site.
+They were transplanted by placing them in a very small slit made in the balding area.
 This method was a welcome improvement from the doll-like hair clumps seen after a punch graft.
-However, the restored hair still didn’t resemble the original appearance.
+However, the restored hair still didn’t resemble the original pattern of natural follicles.
+Luckily modern-day methods have rectified this problem.

 Modern Hair Restoration Methods

-What makes FUE Hair Transplant the most superior hair transplant technique is that it is minimally invasive with little to no scarring.
+FUE Hair Transplant is the most superior hair transplant technique because it is minimally invasive, leaving little or no scarring.
 The final result of the procedure is virtually indistinguishable from the original hair growth.
-This procedure continues to advance as surgeons acquire more experience in the field and new specialized surgical implements are made.
+This procedure continues to advance as surgeons acquire more experience in the field.
+Additionally, new and more specialized surgical implements are also being created.